Arelite Core

 “Graphics, music, and sound effects are all very nostalgic but fail to elevate the overall experience.”

-The game's graphics feature vibrant and detailed character designs and battle art, which are well-received, but the environments are often criticized for being bland and lacking polish.
-While the overall visuals may not match the standards of AAA titles, they still evoke a nostalgic charm that resonates with the genre.
+The game's graphics feature vibrant and detailed character designs, particularly in battle, but the overall environments are often described as bland and lacking polish, with repetitive elements like flat green grass.
+While the visuals may not reach AAA standards, they evoke a nostalgic charm that resonates with the genre, complemented by a retro-inspired soundtrack.

 “For the visuals, the character battle art and designs are large, colorful, and detailed.”